Since we started traveling in our RV full time, we meet new people at campgrounds, retail stores, gas pumps, and

 Kevin still works part time in a non-profit finance role.
 He has been performing this job remotely since 2015.
 He also does all of our driving and most of our maintenance.
 Thankfully he is very mechanically minded and quite handy.

 Almost everything we own is in our coach.

 When we sold our house, we sold all of our furniture and appliances.
 After several rounds of purging, selling and donating we narrowed down our personal possessions to a very minimal collection.
 Finally, we moved all of our kitchenware and clothing into our motorhome.

-A few things we didn’t want to get rid are at family member’s homes.
+A few things we didn’t want to get rid of are at family member’s homes.
 We have a few boxes of books and photos in a NC family member’s basement.
-Kevin’s wood working tools and our sporting goods are with family in FL.
-At some point, we’ll likely purge more of these items but for now they are being kept for free by family members.
+Kevin’s woodworking tools and our sporting goods are with family in FL.
+At some point, we’ll likely purge more of these items but for now, they are being kept for free by family members.

 Don’t you get tired of each other?

 Living in a tiny space and spending every day together can be challenging to even the strongest relationships.
 Occasionally, we take time apart to recharge and enjoy individual interests.